alimanfoo/pysamstats/README.md

   --window-offset=N     Window offset to use for deciding which genome
                         position to report binned statistics against.
 The default is 150, i.e., the middle of 300bp window.
+  --format=FORMAT       Output format, one of {tsv, csv, hdf5} (defaults to
+                        tsv).
+N.B., hdf5 requires PyTables to be installed.
+  --output=OUTPUT       Path to output file.
+If not provided, write to stdout.
+  --fields=FIELDS       Comma-separated list of fields to output (defaults to
+                        all fields).
+  --hdf5-group=HDF5_GROUP
+                        Name of HDF5 group to write to (defaults to the root group).
+  --hdf5-dataset=HDF5_DATASET
+                        Name of HDF5 dataset to create (defaults to "data").
+  --hdf5-complib=HDF5_COMPLIB
+                        HDF5 compression library (defaults to zlib).
+  --hdf5-complevel=HDF5_COMPLEVEL
+                        HDF5 compression level (defaults to 5).
+  --hdf5-chunksize=HDF5_CHUNKSIZE
+                        Size of chunks in number of bytes (defaults to 2**17).

 Pileup-based statistics types (each row has statistics over reads in a pileup column):